AmalSailendran/RAID_5/README.md

 Commands to run in order in Linux terminal:

-1.source raid5_soft_commands.sh - The raidimport and raidexport commands were created using the command "source raid5_soft_commands.sh"
+1. source raid5_soft_commands.sh - The raidimport and raidexport commands were created using the command "source raid5_soft_commands.sh"

 2. raidimport srcfile raidfile - This application imports the content of a regular Linux file srcfile (which will contain data inputted by the user.
 For this instance, 1.txt will contain data inputed by you (eg: 123456 in 1.txt)) into your RAID-5 file system, using raidfile as the destination name.
 It will call the standard Linux file system APIs to read the content of srcfile, and call your RAID-5 APIs to write the content to your soft RAID-5.
 example: raidexport 1.txt 2.txt